SEM Trends You Need to Know in 2021

-2021 will be a new year and hopefully better year for all businesses, not just e-commerce companies!
-Search Engine Marketing (SEM) will continue still be on the top shelf for sales related campaign efforts, but there are several technological and behavioural trends savvy advertisers need top be on top of to be effective and ahead of the game.
+2021 will be a new year and hopefully a better year for all businesses, not just e-commerce companies!
+Search Engine Marketing (SEM) will continue still be on the top shelf for sales-related campaign efforts, but there are several technological and behavioural trends savvy advertisers need top be on top of to be effective and ahead of the game.

 Here are some SEM strategies for 2021 that will give a head start to your SEM campaigns.

 The big change during 2020 (September) was the Google ads limitation of showing all search queries in the reports which have had profound effects on overall optimisation capabilities.
 This change has been widely considered as detrimental as the time Google removed most organic search queries from Google Analytics and moved them into not.set (remember that?).
 On a 30 day most recent period, advertisers now face 30% less queries to analyse and act on.

 Privacy restrictions alongside the cookie tracking elimination process is on the way and it will most likely limit advertisers even more in 2021.
 When a door is closing, typically another one opens.
 So always be ready to be agile and you will be on top of the SEM trends for sure!

 Google restricting search queries by at least 30% on a monthly basis

 Of the SEM trends for the upcoming year this is probably the one most advertisers will ignore the most – at least while the 3rd party cookie party is still ongoing.Just like in 2020, Google will most likely announce more plans to restrict the use of third-party cookies in its Chrome internet browser by 2022.
 Third-party cookies are used in most audience powered campaigns (i.e. more than 50% of clicks for the savvy advertisers).
 This is a difficult situation.
 Advertisers and agencies need to work together to develop sustainable data strategies that maintain privacy compliance as well as finding new ways to reach key audiences.